BSc (Hons), Sandwich Including Industrial Placement

 , Duration: 4 Years

-We work closely with organisations such as Games Wales, BAFTA Cymru and the British Computing Society to ensure that our students always have access to cutting-edge industry related training and knowledge.
+The team work closely with organisations such as UK Games Fund, Games Wales, BAFTA Cymru and the British Computing Society to ensure that our students always have access to cutting-edge industry related training and knowledge.

-enjoys the benefits of close industry links with regular visits, guest speakers, presentations, discussion groups and social events.
+enjoys the benefits of close industry engagement with regular visits, guest speakers, presentations, discussion groups and social events

-This course is available to study this course with an Industrial Placement year BSc (Hons) Computer Game Development (with Industrial Placement)
+This course is available to study with an Industrial Placement year BSc (Hons) Computer Game Design and Enterprise (with Industrial Placement) UCAS Code: CEIP

-You can also choose to study this course with a foundation year BSc (Hons) Computer Game Development (four years including foundation year) UCAS code I620 or as a four-year Integrated Masters MComp Computer Game Development
+This course is also available to study with a foundation year BSc (Hons) Computer Game Design and Enterprise (four years including foundation year) UCAS Code: GEFY

 YEAR 1 (LEVEL 4)

-Year 1 introduces both theoretical and practical skills as you will work as part of a small game development team and learn the basics of production management along with building knowledge of 2D & 3D design and development.
-Maths and programming also play an important role along with an understanding of the hardware used for gaming and media.
+Year 1 introduces both theoretical and practical skills as you will work as part of a small game development team and learn the basics of 2D & 3D design and development along with an understanding of the hardware used for gaming and media.
+There is a strong emphasis on production management along with building knowledge of business processes and entrepreneurship.

 You will also explore the broader context of game development and the critical issues facing the industry today.